Habitat 67; the revolution of city living. How did this building become such a monument? And what made this architectural design idea fade over time?

 Talk of the Town

-When a thesis project from a 23-year-old student from McGill University was picked for the 1967 expo, everyone talked.
-And the architectural circles were even outraged.
+When a 23-year-old McGill University student’s thesis project was chosen for the 1967 expo, everyone talked, and the architectural circles were even outraged.

-However, this thesis started a career journey for the Israeli Canadian architect Moshe Safdie.
-In a career that spans more than 50 years, he went on to design several other iconic buildings, including the Marina Bay Sands and the Holocaust Memorial Museum in Jerusalem.
+However, this thesis started a career journey for the Israeli-Canadian architect Moshe Safdie.
+In a career that spans more than 50 years, he designed several other iconic buildings, including the Marina Bay Sands and the Holocaust Memorial Museum in Jerusalem.

 He was also the brain behind the National Gallery of Canada, Vancouver Library Square, and the Quebec Museum of Civilization.
 In other words, he is one of the most accomplished figures of his time in the architectural field.

-All in all, most people still remember him for his very first thesis project, Habitat 67.
-A building meant to be a solution for the housing crisis but somehow became one of the most controversial buildings of its time.
+Most still remember him for his first thesis project, Habitat 67.
+It was a building meant to solve the housing crisis but somehow became one of the most controversial buildings of its time.

 Legacy

-Habitat 67 is an iconic building that has been featured in numerous books and articles.
+Habitat 67 is an iconic building featured in numerous books and articles.
 It’s also one of the most photographed buildings in Montreal.

 Despite its rocky start, Habitat 67 has stood the test of time and is still a popular choice for housing today.
-It also appears in several album covers, such as the Sweet Trip’s Velocity: Design: Comfort 2003 album cover.
+It also appears in several album covers, such as Sweet Trip’s Velocity: Design: Comfort 2003.
 In 2012, it again appeared on Stars’ album cover, “The North.”

 Related Resources